smithajo/GCP/README.md

   App-engine:
    * Lets user concentrate only on the application development and code, without having to configure any aspect of the infrastructure.
+   * Appengine-flexible:
+      * runs on containers
+       * More feature support for AB testing, rerouting and so on.

   Cloud functions:
    * To write simple single purpose functions attached to events empted from cloud services.
+   * Event driven
+   * Can only write code/funcion in certain set of languages
+   * Short-run application

+  Cloud run:
+    * Managed service for stateless containers.
+    * Minimum management

 ## Google compute engine
   * Is used for provisioning and managing cloud VM instances.
   * **Load balancing** and **autoscaling** can be implemented when provisioning multiple VM instances